Polyomaviruses constitute one genus of the family Papovaviridae.

 cystitis.
 The genomes of JC and BK virus were detected in

-several tumours, but there is no evidence that human
+several tumors, but there is no evidence that human

 polyomaviruses are associated with the causation of any